BillHertzing/BlazorExamples/Demos/Demo10/ReadMe.md

 ## Server
 This demo focuses on Tracing and Profiling
-A managed ETW provider is added.
+A managed ETW provider, named `DemoETWProvider`, derived form `EventSource` is added.
+The `DemoETWProvider` class has one static Property, `Log`, which holds an instance of the `DemoETWProvider` class.
+The `DemoETWProvider` has one method, `Information`, which writes to the ETW subsystem via `System.Diagnostics.Tracing`.
-The ETW Provider class has two methods, that create ETW events for method entry and method exit The Serilog logging messages for method entry and exit throughout the Server classes are replaced with the ETW methods A number of external tools useful for collecting, viewing, and analyzing ETW events are discussed in the documentation, along with links to further information
+The Serilog logging messages for method entry and exit throughout the Server classes are replaced with calls to the `DemoETWProvider.Log.Information`
+A number of external tools useful for collecting, viewing, and analyzing ETW events are discussed in the documentation, along with links to further information
+  1. Visual Studio Diagnostics Event window
   1. PerfView, and how to use it to collect ETW events from the demo, and view the ETW logs
-  1. WPA, Windows Performance Analyzer
+  1. ToDo: --WPA, Windows Performance Analyzer--

- Note that current implementation is a bit hackey, please see https://github.com/dotnet/csharplang/issues/87 for a better solution, which will need to wait for implementation of CallerTypeName added to Caller Info attribute

 Details in [Demo10 Server](Server/ReadMe.html)

 ## CommonDTOs